1 in 4 young people are reporting Suicidal thoughts

 In particular, the stress is disproportionately falling on the young.
 Young people are struggling and having a tough time.
 On an individual level, the main pillars of psychological health include eating healthy, staying active, getting enough sleep, and maintaining social connections.
 Oftentimes when we are in stress, it is hard to come up with a game plan.

+Friends and family play that role.
 But figuring out healthy ways to socialize virtually can require being intentional.
 Passive thumbing through social media or “doom scrolling” does not constitute meaningful or supportive social interaction.
 If you are on social media it is better to try to directly engage with or respond to others.
 In particular, if someone you know or love stops engaging, that can be a sign that it is time to reach out.
+You can encourage them to seek professional help from a therapist or counselor.

-The National Action Alliance for Suicide Prevention recommends that those suicidal needing emotional support should call the Disaster Distress Helpline or text TalkWithUs.
 And if you are experiencing a suicidal crisis, you can call the National Suicide Prevention Lifeline or text the Crisis Text Line to get help.
-Even if you are not in crisis, it is crucial to find ways, albeit often virtually or physically distanced, to maintain bonds with others and do what we can to support each other before someone enters into a crisis mode.
+Even if you are not in crisis, it is crucial to find ways to maintain bonds with others and do what we can to support each other before someone enters into a crisis mode.
+As a community, we need to collectively re-amp up.

 Leave a Reply